dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     *git branch -D <branch name>*
     *git push --delete origin <branch name>*

-  Where <branch name> is the feature branch name, e.g. feature_777_wrapper_xyz.
+  where <branch name> is the feature branch name, e.g. feature_777_wrapper_xyz.

-  To verify that the feature branch has been successfully removed/deleted via the web browser.
-Navigate to https://github.com/<your-github-user>/METplus, replacing <your-github-user> with the user's GitHub username without the angle brackets <>.
-Under the 'Branch' pulldown menu, the feature branch name should no longer be seen as a selection.
+  Verify that the feature branch has been successfully removed/deleted via the web browser.
+Navigate to https://github.com/<your-github-user>/METplus, replacing <your-github-user> appropriately.
+Under the 'Branch' pulldown menu, the feature branch name should no longer be seen as an option.